2020-2021 Preschool FAQ

 How will I drop off/pick up my preschooler?

 Parents will not be allowed to enter far onto campus.
 When you arrive, someone will be stationed on the preschool playground.
 Gates to the playground will be opened so you do not have to enter the building.
 You will sign your child in on the ipad and a staff member will walk your child to their classroom.

 At the end of the day, you will come into a designated area (varies by campus).
 A staff member will then go get your child to bring them to the designated area for you to take home.

 Anyone picking up or dropping off when on campus MUST wear a mask.

 How can I drop off my preschooler on the first day when they don’t know where to go?

 Our experienced staff can help!
 We know the first day of school is a big deal and this year brings its own challenges.
 Your child will be walked to their specific room by a staff member and will be cared for as they transition to the new classroom.
 The biggest thing you can do is talk about it ahead of time.
 If you do come to meet the teacher ahead of time, walk through the process of where they will be dropped off.
 Tell them (and us) what time you will be back (after snack, playground, etc).

 What are the procedures for eating lunch?

-All students will eat lunch and snacks in the classroom.
-Since students need to have their masks off while they eat, they will eat in shifts so they can remain 6 ft away from other students while eating.
+Students will eat outside whenever possible to encourage open air eating.
+Since students need to have their masks off while they eat, they may eat in shifts so they can remain 6 ft away from other students while eating.
 Students will still have the option of purchasing cafeteria lunch or bringing their lunch from home.